enriqueyt/API_Datatabs/README.md

 # API_Datatabs
 An API developed on Node.js

-This API is using the following libraries:
+This API uses the following libraries:
 - express
 - mysql
 - crypto-js